 6. As you are teaching the full spectrum of the Pinterest VA world, does this include legal education in setting up and running a new business?

 While we can’t provide legal advice, we share each of our individual paths.
 Both of us started our careers as a sole proprietor.
 Between both of us, based on legal advice and working with CPAs, we now operate multiple S-Corps and LLC businesses.

 7. The online space is in a constant state of change and this is known by many bloggers who already use Pinterest themselves.
-Many have had first-hand experience of Pinterest algorithm changes and the devastating effects this can have.
+Many have had the first-hand experience of Pinterest algorithm changes and the devastating effects this can have.
 Does your course stay up to date with the latest algorithmic changes?

 Due to Kristin’s Tailwind ambassadorship, we are not only up to date on Pinterest algorithm changes but also up to date with platform changes on Tailwind.
 While trends come and go, we focus on changes that are here to stay.
 This includes the most recent announcement of Pinterest’s Best Practices.